Get your ticket masked and prevent points from being added to your record.

 - Fremont Hall of Justice - Fremont, California 94538

 Dealing With a California Traffic Ticket

 The citation the officer issues you at the time you get a ticket is usually yellow in color and contains information about your ticket.
 This information includes the nature of the violation (speeding, etc.), the citation number, and the court to which your case is

 assigned.
 A few weeks later you will get a courtesy notice (usually white in color) that contains the instructions for dealing with your ticket.

 The Alameda Superior Court (www.alameda.courts.ca.gov) has an excellent web site to help you.
 Click on the menu item labeled Online Services and then choose the menu item labeled Pay Your Traffic Ticket.
 Enter your citation number or docket number to see the options available to you.

-Keep Points Off Your Driving Record
+Keep Points Off Your Driving CA Record

 Quite honestly, the main reason most people take traffic school is to keep points off their record.
 Your insurance company bases its premium on the number of tickets you have (in addition to other factors).
-By taking traffic school your insurance company
+By taking traffic school, your insurance company

 will not see your traffic ticket.
 It is on your record but masked or hidden.
 Only police are able to see the ticket.
 This means your insurance rates will not go up because of the ticket.